rschramm9/AHNC_MOTUS_KIOSK/BUILDING_THE_APP_README.md

 ##### 2.0 - Install R for your platform

+Log in as administrator

-If not already done. (see: https://www.r-project.org/)
+If not already done. (see: https://www.r-project.org/) - Download the installer to your downloads folder

+Double-clidk the installer.

+Make sure it says to install into "C:\Program Files\R\R-4.4.1" (or whatever your downloaded version is)

 ##### 3.0 - Install R-studio IDE Free Edition for your platform

+Log in as administrator

 If not already installed.  (see:https://www.rstudio.com/products/rstudio/download/)

-As user=Admin

-Run R-Studio
+Run R console.

-Enter the following cmds into the RSstudio Console just to make sure all are installed for the Admin user:
+Enter the following cmds into the R Console just to make sure all are installed for the Admin user: (Hint, just cut and paste the whole bach into the console at one time)

+Note it may ask you to select a mirror sight - Use one close to you.
+I used OSU's mirror

 ```
 install.packages("shiny")